configcat/docs/website/docs/targeting/targeting-overview.md

 ### User Object

-A *user object* is a collection of *user attributes* that describe the properties of a user.
+A *User Object* is a collection of *user attributes* that describe the properties of a user.
 Referencing these attributes in conditions allows you to define rules for targeting users.
 More about the [User Object here](../user-object).

 ### Default value